idafchev/stego_http/README.md

 # stego_http
 A PoC for hiding and transfering data inside http headers.
 Very low throughput - suitable for malware C&C communicaton.
+My code isn't very good but it's good enough for PoC.

 The client transforms a message into binary format and encodes it as white spaces inside the request headers.
 1s are encoded as a double space and 0s as a single space.